luisfontes19/vscode-swissknife/README.md

 * insertRoutine(cb) - This method will insert the resolved content into the cursor on editor.
 It will call cb and send context as a parameter. **cb is expected to be async**
 * informationRoutine(cb) - This method will create a notification with the resolved content.
 It will call cb and send selected text in editor (all text if no selection) and context as a parameter. **cb is expected to be async**
 * replaceRoutine(cb) - This method will replace selected text in editor, with the resolved content from cb (if no text selected it replaces all text).
-It will call cb and send selected text in editor (all text if no selection) and context as a parameter. **cb is expected to be async** vscode - This variable holds the [vscode api](https://code.visualstudio.com/api).
+It will call cb and send selected text in editor (all text if no selection) and context as a parameter. **cb is expected to be async**
+* vscode - This variable holds the [vscode api](https://code.visualstudio.com/api).
+* modules - This variable is an array of all JS modules inside the [script (and lib) folder](https://github.com/luisfontes19/vscode-swissknife/tree/master/src/scripts).
+You can use them to call methods from the native scripts, to reuse code logic.
+Ex: context.modules.passwords.generateSecureCharCode())

 The use of this methods is optional.
 If you feel that its easier to just work directly with vscode api you can also do it: